 Having standardized offerings allows companies to operate at a large scale.
 The operational processes are linearly scalable, and this translates into a lower cost of production per unit.
-Apart from the production scale advantage, standardized products also enjoy the benefit of being automated easily, which in turn result in further cost savings.
+Apart from the production scale advantage, standardized products also enjoy the benefit of being automated easily, which in turn results in further cost savings.

 2. Quality Improvement

-As the product/service gets to the maturity stage, it has incorporated feedback from multiple channels from across all domains–in turn becoming a product that has a wider applicability as it integrates well with the businesses that it caters to.
-The feedback loop thus created, as users see their suggestions getting incorporated, in turn increases customer loyalty.
+As the product or service gets to the maturity stage, it has incorporated feedback from multiple channels from across all domains–in turn becoming a product that has wider applicability as it integrates well with the businesses that it caters to.
+The feedback loop thus created, as users see their suggestions getting incorporated, in turn, increases customer loyalty.

 3. Optimized Operations

 A standardized product usually implies that the complexities in operation are minimized.
 There’s typically no or little customization to suit the needs of different market segments, which results in cost-effective operations.
-Ford’s T-model, which used assembly line to make automobiles affordable for the common middle-class American is the most appropriate example of how standardized products reduce production times and cost.
+Ford’s T-model, which used an assembly line to make automobiles affordable for the common middle-class American, is the most appropriate example of how standardized products reduce production times and cost.
 Though there are quite a few exceptions, especially in case of service-based horizontal companies – where they might need to customize their offering to suit the varying needs of their customers across industries.

-4. Specialized manpower
+4. Specialized Manpower

 A specialized workforce also leaves more scope for innovation and generally results in higher productivity levels.
 Though higher levels of specialization increase the employee risk, as over-dependence on some key employees affects the business operations when they’re not able to work due to illness or unable to deliver at times of crucial business periods.
-Employee turnover is another important concern as training new
+Employee turnover is another important concern as training new.

-Risk of fluctuating demand is lowest as customers belong to diverse industries and the business is relatively immune to changes occurring inside a particular industry vertical.
+The risk of fluctuating demand is lowest as customers belong to diverse industries and the business is relatively immune to changes occurring inside a particular industry vertical.
 As there’s no dependence on a handful of customers belonging to a particular vertical, forces affecting them usually don’t have much impact on the horizontally focused company.

-6. Low bargaining power of customers
+6. Low Bargaining Power of Customers

 As the company caters to a wide customer base, they typically enjoy higher levels of price control.
 Besides, the average spending of each customer is lower when compared to that of a vertical model, hence the customers can’t affect the pricing decisions of the company to a large extent.
 Added customizations to suit specific needs also increase the input costs, and that leads to higher prices being charged.

-7. Price discrimination
+7. Price Discrimination

-1. Higher risk of external forces
+1. Higher Risk of External Forces

 A lack of product diversification is akin to putting all eggs in one basket (product/service).
 Any regulatory changes affecting that offering will also have an impact on the company’s future.
-Besides, any technological changes that restrict application of the offering in the target verticals are a potential threat to its top line.
+Besides, any technological changes that restrict the application of the offering in the target verticals are a potential threat to its top line.
 Basically, the success or failure of a single product can determine the fate of the entire company.

 2. Higher CAC

-3. Customer loyalty
+3. Customer Loyalty

-A vertical market focused company, by virtue of this model, usually has deeper synergies with their customers and hence customer churn is minimal, as changing client/supplier affects both parties immensely.
+A vertical market-focused company, by virtue of this model, usually has deeper synergies with their customers and hence customer churn is minimal, as changing client/supplier affects both parties immensely.
 Even if a perfect substitute is readily available, the time and resources lost in the transition can be prohibitive.

-4. Low cross-sell
+4. Low Cross-Sell

 Between two companies having a horizontal market focus, product differentiation is usually very low–which usually leads to commoditization of the product in the long run as the competition swells.
 Companies having a horizontal market focus face significant threats from new entrants–both from vertically focused companies across industries, as well as new horizontally focused entrants quoting much lower prices for almost the same offering.

-Although horizontal offerings have a wider applicability and enjoy the benefits of specialization, building and growing such a company is a major challenge – owing to the high promotion costs and the need for building a prominent technological advantage over existing players.
+Although horizontal offerings have wider applicability and enjoy the benefits of specialization, building and growing such a company is a major challenge – owing to the high promotion costs and the need for building a prominent technological advantage over existing players.
 On the other hand, picking up one vertical and then moving on to the others has also proven to be a successful business model.